lexofficial29/HomerStack/README.md

 # 💻 The Solution

-We use a stack data structure to store the number of people each person interacted with.
-We then pop the stack until we find a person who didn't interact with anyone, which is likely to be Homer.
-We then validate if everyone interacted with this person, if yes, then we have identified Homer, otherwise, Homer didn't show up at the event.
+The solution to this problem involves using a stack to keep track of how many people each person interacted with.
+We read the input matrix from a file and for each row, we count how many interactions that person had and push that count onto the stack.
+If we encounter a row with zero interactions, we know that person must be Homer.

+Next, we pop elements from the stack until we find the person who had zero interactions.
+We then pass the index of that person along with the input matrix and two empty stacks to a validation function.

+The validation function checks each row of the input matrix to see if that person interacted with every other person.
+If they did, we print a message saying that Homer attended the event.
+Otherwise, we print a message saying that he did not attend.

 # 🚀 Quick Start